 What Does a Respiratory Therapist Do?

-If you have good interpersonal skills and you want to make an impact on someone’s life, consider this job.
+If you have good interpersonal skills and you want to make an impact on someone’s life, consider a career as a respiratory therapist.

-Working under the direction of a doctor, respiratory therapists treat diseases of the lungs and airways.
-This includes chronic respiratory diseases like asthma and emergency situations like a heart attack.
+Respiratory therapists treat diseases of the lungs and airways.
+This includes chronic respiratory diseases like asthma, emphysema and sleep apnea but also includes emergency situations such as cardiac arrest.
+They work under the direction of a doctor.

 They measure lung capacity and blood oxygen levels to set a baseline breathing ability and develop a treatment plan.
-Treatments include performing chest physiotherapy on patients to remove mucus from their lungs, administering aerosol medications or connecting a patient who can’t breathe on his own to a ventilator.
+Respiratory therapists perform chest physiotherapy on patients to remove mucus from their lungs, administer aerosol medications that help patients breathe more easily and connect patients who can’t breathe on their own to a ventilator.

 - Conduct breathing exams

-- Draw blood and analyze blood oxygen levels to assess a patient's oxygenation and ventilation status
+- Draw blood samples and analyze blood oxygen levels to assess a patient's oxygenation and ventilation status

 - Consult with a doctor to diagnose breathing conditions